 As soon as possible after you have had an injury or accident in a public or private place:

-– If relevant, take photos of your injuries and what it was the cause the accident
+∗ If relevant, take photos of your injuries and (if possible) what caused the incident

 Public liability compensation covers a wide range of effects on your physical and mental wellbeing.
 Every case is different, and it is best to seek legal advice.
 Some examples are:

-– Modifications to our home, for wheelchair access and other necessities after injury
+∗ Modifications to your home, for wheelchair access and other necessities after injury

 Yes, time limits are different in various Australian states, so it is crucial you seek legal advice as soon as possible.
 Compensation can help bring some peace of mind – and financial assistance when you need it most.